Angle, Pembrokeshire

 Angle (Angl) is a village, parish and community on the southern side of the entrance to the Milford Haven Waterway in Pembrokeshire, Wales.
-The village school has closed, as has the village shop (with a post office).
-There is a bus link to Pembroke railway station.
+The village school has closed, as has the village shop (with a post office).but the building is in construction so it could reopen in the near future as of summer 2026 There is a bus link to Pembroke railway station.